Y79S84M/fresh-macos-install/README.md

 ## Pre-requisites

-Before running the script, make sure you are on a bash shell thanks to the followinf command:
+Before running the script, make sure you are on a bash shell thanks to the following command:

 ```bash
 which $SHELL